 What makes it difficult?
 We’re talking about a little lifestyle change.
 Let’s face it—some habits are easier to break than others.
 At the same time, some people adjust faster than others.
 Good thing, smaller homes are faster to build.
 The adjustment period won’t last for more than a year.
 You’re more likely back to your regular habits in your new home before you know it.

-Make sure that your land you bought has utilities run to it.
+Make sure that the land you bought has utilities run to it.

 Don’t fall for buying a cheap piece of land that is hardly accessible by power, water, and gas providers.
 It will cost you so much more if you have to prepare a land that doesn’t have utilities.